 Homemade Peppermint Marshmallows are delicious pillows of sweet, fluffy, minty goodness.
-Let your taste buds run wild with these Peppermint Marshmallow.
+Let your taste buds run wild with these Peppermint Marshmallows.
 Enjoy them “naked,” dipped in chocolate, on a stick covered in chocolate or in a steamy cup of hot cocoa.
 There’s no one right way to enjoy these.

 After you try these homemade peppermint marshmallows you will never want to buy store-bought marshmallows again.
-Partly because peppermint marshmallows are almost impossible to find in a grocery store and the other part… homemade marshmallows have a better flavor, texture, and no weird unpronouncable (that should totally be a real word) ingredients.
+Partly because peppermint marshmallows are almost impossible to find in a grocery store and the other part… homemade marshmallows have a better flavor, texture, and no weird unpronounceable (that should totally be a real word) ingredients.

 I fell in love with this recipe so fast.
 It is so easy to make and tastes amazing!
 I have two favorite ways to enjoy these: dipped in chocolate and baked inside one of my Marshmallow Surprise Cookies (recipe coming soon).
-The mint adds such an awesome flavor which can be enjoyed year around.
+The mint adds such an awesome flavor which can be enjoyed year round.
 If you are looking for a fun holiday (Christmas, St. Patrick’s Day, Earth Day or any other holiday that uses the color green or mint flavor) this is it.
 It’s such a unique yet classic treat.
 Everyone will love them!

-You can find the full printable recipe HERE or by clicking any of the large purple buttons below.
+You can find the full printable recipe HERE or by clicking any of the large buttons below.